Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Located right in the middle of Vancouver Island, British Columbia’s first provincial park has an abundance of nature and outdoor adventure to reward curious travellers.

-Mountain peaks dominate, but hikers can also admire glaciers, fjord-like valleys, high elevation lakes, alpine meadows and Canada’s highest waterfall, Della Falls (click here to read about our adventure to see it).
+Mountain peaks dominate, but hikers can also admire glaciers, fjord-like valleys, high elevation lakes, alpine meadows and Canada’s highest waterfall, Della Falls.

 This massive protected area (over 248,669 hectares) is host to numerous wilderness camping areas, with designated backcountry sites on the Bedwell Lake Trail, Elk River Trail, Della Falls Trail as well as the Forbidden Plateau core area.